 The Difference Between Independent Living and Assisted Living San Diego

-If you’re exploring your senior living options, you’ve probably come across the terms independent living San Diego and assisted living.
+If you’re exploring your senior living options, you’ve probably come across the terms independent living and assisted living.
 Why do some senior living communities say they’re independent living and others are assisted living?
-And what does it mean when senior living communities offer both?
-If you’re trying to decide between independent or assisted living for yourself or a loved one, this blog post will describe what each level of living is and the differences between each lifestyle.
+And what does it mean when senior living communities in San Diego offer both?
+If you’re trying to decide between the two for yourself or a loved one, this blog will describe what each level of living is and the differences.

-At Casa de las Campanas, independent living offers a maintenance-free lifestyle, including housekeeping, with opportunities for social connection and meaningful activities that are perfect for active adults.
+At Casa de las Campanas, independent living offers a maintenance-free lifestyle, including housekeeping, with opportunities for social connection and meaningful programs and activities that are perfect for active adults.
 In addition to a wide range of services and amenities, we offer delicious chef-prepared meals in restaurant-style settings.
-And if you have family members who worry about your safety, independent living has staff on-site 24 hours a day.
+And if you have family members who worry about your safety, then this level of living has staff on-site 24 hours a day.

-Assisted living is for seniors who can still live independently but need help with activities of daily living (ADLs) — bathing, eating, taking medication, dressing, walking, transferring, and other everyday needs, such as transportation.
+Assisted living is for seniors who can still live independently, but may need help with activities of daily living (ADLs) — bathing, eating, taking medication, dressing, and other everyday needs, such as transportation.
 A trained licensed nurse and certified nurse aides are available at all times to provide personalized support while helping you continue your active lifestyle.
-As a Type A Life Plan Community, assisted living at Casa de las Campanas is only available to independent living residents and not for direct admission.
+As a Type A Life Plan Community, assisted living at Casa de las Campanas is available to independent living residents and not for direct admission.

 What’s the Difference Between Independent Living and Assisted Living?

-- Independent living San Diego at a Life Plan Community typically requires a one-time entrance fee and an ongoing monthly fee to cover maintenance, housekeeping, security, some meals, and programming.
-You can explore our independent living pricing here.
+Independent living in San Diego typically requires a one-time entrance fee and an ongoing monthly fee to cover maintenance, housekeeping, security, some meals, and programming.
+You may explore our pricing here.

 - Assisted living that’s part of a Type A Life Plan Community costs about the same as independent living.
 However, according to a 2021 study by Genworth, assisted living costs $5,475/month in the San Diego area.

-- Assisted living facilities have the maintenance, housekeeping, dining and activities found in independent living.
-But they also help seniors with their activities of daily living and provide medical care or nursing support.
+- Assisted living have the same options with maintenance, housekeeping, dining and activities found in independent living.
+They also support seniors with their activities of daily living and provide medical care or nursing support.